Valuation Inputs

 What is the Cost of Equity?

 The Cost of Equity is the return that a company must provide to its shareholders in exchange for the risk they undertake by investing in its stock.
 It is a fundamental concept in corporate finance and business valuation.
-While debt has a clear interest rate, equity has an "opportunity cost"—the return shareholders could have earned elsewhere by investing in assets with similar risk profiles.
+While debt has a clear interest rate (calculate it with our Cost of Debt Tool), equity has an "opportunity cost."

 In 2026, as Indian financial markets mature, using a Cost of Equity Calculator is essential for both CFOs and retail investors.
-It helps determine the "Hurdle Rate" for new internal projects and serves as the core discount rate for calculating the **Intrinsic Value** of a stock in a Discounted Cash Flow (DCF) model.
+It serves as the core discount rate for calculating the **Intrinsic Value** of a stock.
+Compare this with annualized historical returns using our CAGR or XIRR tools.

 The components of CAPM